 Emelia Myles-Gonzalez, Gary Burness, Stan Yavno, Anna Rooke and Michael G. Fox Behavioral Ecology 26(4) 1083 (2015) https://doi.org/10.1093/beheco/arv050

-A newly established round goby (Neogobius melanostomus) population in the upper stretch of the river Elbe
+Upstream expansion of round goby (Neogobius Melanostomus) – first record in the upper reaches of the Elbe river

 Non-native western tubenose gobiesProterorhinus semilunarisshow distinct site, sex and age-related differences in diet